-If you are excited about the possibility of planning and developing content for a brand, the content strategist role is ideal for you.
+Enter: the content strategist.
+As part of the content strategist job description, it is their job to plan, oversee, and manage the content marketing strategy for a business.
+So, if you are excited about the possibility of planning and developing content for a brand, the content strategist is the ideal role for you.

-LinkedIn, today, shows about 434,000 people having the job title Content Strategist, and 17,073 content strategist positions worldwide open to aspiring candidates.
-The demand is ever-growing, with content creation being a priority for 53% of marketers and content marketing accounting for nearly 29% of B2B marketing budgets.
+LinkedIn, today, shows about 537,000 people having the job title Content Strategist, and 4,284 content strategist positions in the U.S. are open to aspiring candidates. tegist job description.

 Wondering how to get there?

-Let's take a look at the content strategist job description, along with duties and expectations.
+Let's look at the content strategist job description, along with their duties and expectations.

 Content Strategist Job Description